 The latest information on COVID-19 vaccines allocation and how the CF Foundation is advocating in your state.

 The Cystic Fibrosis Foundation recognizes the urgency and the importance of ensuring people living with cystic fibrosis have priority access to the COVID-19 vaccines.
 Throughout this pandemic, the Foundation has engaged with federal and state decision-makers about the dangers of respiratory infections for individuals with cystic fibrosis and the needs of the CF community during this time.
-The Foundation continues to call on decision-makers to ensure that all vaccine allocation plans provide prioritized access for people at increased risk of serious illness due to COVID-19, including people with CF.
+As of April 19, all individuals ages 16 and older are eligible to receive a COVID-19 vaccine.
+However, the Foundation continues to monitor federal and state-level activities around COVID-19 vaccines to ensure access for people all people living with CF.

 However, the ACIP recommendations are only one piece of vaccine allocation decisions.
 States, localities, and health care institutions all have a role in determining when people will have access to vaccines.
-Vaccine supplies, which are still limited, as well as logistical issues and resource constraints at the state and local level will also affect when someone with CF will be able to receive a vaccine.
+Vaccine supplies as well as logistical issues and resource constraints at the state and local level will also affect when someone with CF will be able to receive a vaccine.

 While states are encouraged to follow the recommendations from ACIP, final decisions on how vaccines are allocated and distributed are based on a combination of decisions made by federal, state, and local decision-makers, as well as health care institutions.
 As a result, there are significant differences based on where you live.